Believing in accessibility for all

 Where the fault is not an emergency and has occurred as a result of tenant damage, neglect or abuse the tenant(s) will be required to pay the cost of repair before any work is undertaken.

-Tenants are responsible for reporting any repairs, defects, damp or damage to Wolverhampton Homes as soon as possible.
+Tenants are responsible for reporting any repairs, defects, damp, excessive mould or damage to Wolverhampton Homes as soon as reasonably practicable.

-Tenants are responsible for undertaking regular testing of smoke alarms and carbon monoxide detectors within their home and report any faults to the landlord.
-The landlord will provide guidance and instruction how to test alarms within their home.
+Tenants are responsible for undertaking regular testing of smoke alarms and carbon monoxide detectors within their home and report any faults to Wolverhampton Homes.
+The Landlord will provide guidance and instruction how to test alarms within their home.

 6.0 Prioritising Repairs and Inspections